 Know Your Short and Long-Term Bookkeeping Needs

 Yes, you will have daily tasks for this professional to do.
 However, it is also helpful to identify at least three to four overarching needs.
 Take a look at where your current accounting or bookkeeping team is excelling, and then see where you could use more help.
 For example, your bookkeeper may be in charge of tracking daily expenses and issuing reimbursements.
-However, you may want them to ensure that all invoices are paid within seven days.
+However, you may want them to ensure that all invoices are paid with the Invoice app within seven days.

 On the other hand, you may want daily or weekly information about cash flows or company purchases.
 Whatever it is, sit down with your accounting team, and decide on a mix of daily tasks and longer-term priorities.
 Understanding your needs is one of the most critical aspects of knowing how to outsource bookkeeping services.

 Before you outsource and formally hire someone, you need to make sure they can hit the ground running.
 An excellent way to do this is to invest in the right tools.
 Do you have a task delegation system?
 What about a project management tool?
 What is your preferred accounting software?
 Make sure you have each of these tools ready to go and make it a requirement for the bookkeeping professional to know these tools or have experience with alternatives.
 Also, make sure all the financial information they need is in one place.